Tsuyama Castle

 How do I get to Tsuyama Castle?

 The nearest station is Tsuyama Station (JR Tsuyama Line / JR Kishin Line).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 City loop buses from Tsuyama Station pass the castle park entrance.
 Bus stop 'Kakuzan-koen-mae.'
 The walk from the station through the castle town area is pleasant.
-Parking: Paid parking at the castle park entrance.
-Reasonable capacity, rarely full except during cherry blossom peak.
-Accessible with a JR Pass.

 How much does Tsuyama Castle cost to enter?